COURTMAKER JOHN MARSHALL AND THE FORGING OF AMERICA'S SUPREME COURT

 Marshall Swears James Madison in as President

-Start of 1812 War With England
+Start of 1812 War with England

 Marshall Swears James Monroe in as President